KaiAnalytics/qualtrics_mailer/README.md

 # qualtrics-mailer
-A package for distributing pre-built surveys in Qualtrics
+A package for distributing pre-built surveys in Qualtrics.
+Please note this project is no longer actively maintained.

 ## Getting Started